 UPDATED 2nd June 2017

-(notice given: two months to eviction)
+(notice given: less than three months to eviction)

 It may come as a surprise to many that in Italy today poverty has reached a level perhaps not seen since the Second World War, so that now almost half of families are struggling to support themselves.